Homeless Management Information System (HMIS)

 Full Privacy and Security Notice

-In addition, many agencies in this area use HMIS to keep computerized case records.
-This information may be provided to other HMIS participating agencies.
+In addition, many agencies in this area use the CISS to keep computerized case records.
+This information may be provided to other CISS participating agencies.
 The information you may agree to allow us to collect and share includes: basic identifying demographic data, such as name, address, phone number and birth date; the nature of your situation and the services and referrals you receive from this agency.
 This information is known as your Protected Personal Information or PPI.
-All agencies using the HMIS share their data with other participating agencies, with the exception of Blind Service Providers.
-These blind agencies serve specific protected client populations, such as domestic abuse, sexual abuse, HIV/AIDS, alcohol and/or substance abuse, and mental health, and do not share client information.
+All agencies using the CISS share their data with other participating agencies, with the exception of Protected Service Providers.
+These protected agencies serve specific client populations, such as domestic abuse, sexual abuse, HIV/AIDS, alcohol and/or substance abuse, and mental health, and do not share client information.

 The policy of The Salvation Army is to provide equal opportunity and equal consideration to all peoples without regard to race, religion, ancestry, national origin, sexual orientation, color, creed, sex, age or physical disability.